kalafut/kalafut.net/site/content/posts/my-patience-for-things-is-running-low.md

 ## Bug Fixes

 It's clear that Cultured Code is committed to quality and is constantly refining the apps.
-So I was surprised when, after providing a detailed repro doc about broken repeating tasks, their response was simply that they're working on a major overhaul to the repeating system and had to ETA to fix the bug.
+So I was surprised when, after providing a detailed repro doc about broken repeating tasks, their response was simply that they're working on a major overhaul to the repeating system and had no ETA for fixing the bug.
 A similar bug reported in the App Store got the same response.
 While I understand their focus is on the "real" fix of shifting to the new system, something as core as repeating tasks can't just linger in a broken state.

 # Conclusion
 I do hope Cultured Code changes their ways.
 They have an excellent product, and I don't want them to falter because of an overly conservative, non-communicative posture.
 Ship a Things 4, ask me for a monthly or yearly fee, and enjoy that recurring revenue.
-I'll happily pay, provided they provide a few more peeks behind the curtain once in a while.
+I'll happily pay, provided they offer a few more peeks behind the curtain once in a while.